kirillrepkin/portainer-templates/README.md

 Semaphore is a modern self-hosted continuous integration and deployment (CI/CD) server tailored for building, testing, and deploying software.

+### Healthchecks

+Healthchecks is a monitoring and health check service

 ## System

 ### Postgres